Country`s borders status

 - passenger’s name in test result must match his/her name in ID;

-Passengers arriving from Philippines, must have medical certificate issued by approved clinic.
+Passengers arriving from Uzbekistan, Philippines and Indonesia, must have medical certificate issued by approved clinic.
 List of such clinics may be found at consular website of these countries.

 All passengers must fill-in and presented upon arrival two forms: Health Declaration Form and Travel Record Declaration.